Trump to block U.S. downloads of TikTok, WeChat on Sunday

 The order does not ban U.S. companies from doing businesses on WeChat outside the United States, which will be welcome news to U.S. firms like Walmart and Starbucks that use WeChat’s embedded ‘mini-app’ programs to facilitate transactions and engage consumers in China, officials said.

-The order will not bar transactions with WeChat-owner Tencent Holdings’ other businesses, including its online gaming operations, and will not prohibit Apple, Google or others from offering TikTok or WeChat apps anywhere outside the United States.
+The order will not bar transactions with WeChat owner Tencent’s other businesses, including its online gaming operations, and will not prohibit Apple, Google or others from offering TikTok or WeChat apps anywhere outside the United States.

+On Friday, a U.S. judge in California declined to block the Commerce Department WeChat order, but set a hearing for 2:45 p.m.
+EDT (1845 GMT).
+A lawyer for the WeChat users did not immediately respond to a request for comment.

 The bans are in response to a pair of executive orders issued by Trump on Aug.
 6 that gave the Commerce Department 45 days to determine what transactions to block from the apps he deemed pose a national security threat.
 That deadline expires on Sunday.